• Skip to main content

 7. Cheesy Smoked Salmon Bites

-Here we’ve got two flavors.
+Here we’ve got two flavorful ideas.
 First take some chunks of avocado, anchovies or sardines, cherry tomato and eggs.
-Second, wrap some pieces of feta cheese in salmon pieces and top with gherkins, black olives and mint.
+Second, wrap some pieces of feta or goats cheese in salmon pieces and top with pickles or gherkins, black olives and mint.

 9. Zucchini Spritzers